NULabNortheastern/dh_certificate/README.md

 # dh_certificate
 This repository contains materials that support the Northeastern University graduate certificate in Digital Humanities.
-At the moment, this is in its second year and going strong!
+At the moment, this is in its second year and going strong.

 ## Organization
 The directory structure serves a few different pedagogical purposes: